kghosh-me/GBN_Stakeholders/pages/PBN__StakeholderSubgroup_155.md

 ## NOA

+### Overview

+The behaviors of the police in green cities are driven by their needs, opportunities, and capabilities.
+Their need for safety and security motivates them to maintain law and order, prevent crime, and respond to emergencies effectively.
+They recognize the opportunities presented by advanced security infrastructure, technology integration, and better infrastructure design to enhance public safety.
+By leveraging their capabilities in physical abilities, communication and collaboration, knowledge and expertise, adaptability and innovation, training and education, and public awareness and engagement, they actively engage with the community, collaborate with stakeholders, and adopt sustainable practices.
+Their behaviors are characterized by proactive community policing, leveraging technology for crime prevention and response, collaborating with various agencies, actively participating in multi-disciplinary approaches, and promoting sustainable and environmentally friendly practices.
+Their needs, opportunities, and capabilities shape their behaviors in prioritizing safety, collaboration, technological integration, and community engagement in green cities.

 ### Needs

-nIn the context of green cities or green building neighborhoods (GBNs), the needs or motivations of the police department may include the following:
+In the context of green cities or green building neighborhoods (GBNs), the needs or motivations of the police department may include the following:

 1. Safety and Security: The police department's primary goal is to ensure the safety and security of individuals and properties within the GBN.
 Their need for safety drives their motivation to maintain law and order, prevent crime, and respond to emergencies effectively.